-The GASB requires separate financial statements be provided for governmental funds, proprietary funds, and fiduciary funds, even though fiduciary funds are excluded from the government-wide financial statements.
-Major individual governmental funds and major individual enterprise funds are reported as separate columns in the fund financial statements.
+The GASB requires separate financial statements be provided for governmental funds and fiduciary funds.
+Major individual governmental funds are reported as separate columns in the fund financial statements.
 Nonmajor funds are aggregated and displayed in a single column.

 Major Fund Criteria